wir/Disqus_Recent_Comments/readme.txt

 = Hey what happened to the caching and custom layouts in this release? =

 Sorry, it was a really busy November and I wanted to push out a release that had bug fixes and a new layout at least.
 I will get those added asap.
+I'm also going to try and get that shortcode added as well.

 = Why did the comments stop appearing? =